Bode Miller's 19-Month-Old Daughter Dies After Pool Accident

 Paramedics reportedly attempted to resuscitate her at the scene before ultimately taking her to a hospital, according to TMZ.
 It's not known how long the toddler was in the pool.

 Emmy was the youngest of Miller's four children; he has two sons and another daughter.
-Miller, 40, had Emmy and son Nash Skan with his wife Morgan Miller, whom he married in 2012.
+Miller, 40, had Emmy and son Nash Skan with his wife, professional beach volleyball player Morgan Beck Miller, whom he married in 2012.

 Miller is a six-time Olympic medalist, winning gold in the super combined at the 2010 Winter Games.
 He last competed at the Olympics back in 2014 in Sochi.
 He also has a gold medal in four different World Championship events.